OWASP/wrongsecrets/README.md

 Follow the steps below on adding a challenge:

-1. First make sure that you have an [Issue](https://github.com/commjoen/wrongsecrets/issues) reported for which a challenge is really wanteds.
+1. First make sure that you have an [Issue](https://github.com/commjoen/wrongsecrets/issues) reported for which a challenge is really wanted.
 2. Add the new challenge in the `org.owasp.wrongsecrets.challenges` folder.
 Make sure you add an explanation in `src/main/resources/explanations` and refer to it from your new Challenge class.
 3. Add a unit and integration test to show that your challenge is working.

-If you want to move existing cloud challenges to antoerh cloud: extend Challenge classes in the `org.owasp.wrongsecrets.challenges.cloud` package and make sure you add the required Terraform in a folder with the separate cloud identified.
+If you want to move existing cloud challenges to another cloud: extend Challenge classes in the `org.owasp.wrongsecrets.challenges.cloud` package and make sure you add the required Terraform in a folder with the separate cloud identified.
+Make sure that the environment is added to `org.owasp.wrongsecrets.RuntimeEnvironment`.
 Collaborate with the others at the project to get your container running so you can test at the cloud account.